-This course offers doctoral physical therapy students the necessary clinical skills to accompany their evaluation skills learned in PHT 8201.
-Demonstration and hands-on guidance will be emphasized in learning the basics of management of adult patients with lower motor neuron and upper motor neuron diseases not covered in PHT 7205.
+This course offers students the necessary clinical skills to accompany their evaluation skills learned in DPT 8201.
+Demonstration and hands-on guidance will be emphasized in learning the basics of management of patients with TBI, Concussion, SCI, ALS, Dementia, GB, PPS, and other rare neurologic disorders through all stages of treatment.